kSiadat/mtDNA_project/posts/diary.md

 ### 2019-08-05
 Finally fixed the axis (on the window size 10 diagram) so that they are orientated outwards.
 The problem occurred because the line plots' positions are relative to the ideograms size, but I had written them relative to the whole image size available.
 Also made the .conf files neater and more compact, and did the same for the other window sizes.

-Created edited the python program that creates the karyotype, and created an accompanying circos file to create a plot where the colour of each gene depends on the table of the wiki page it was from.
+Edited the python program that creates the karyotype, and created an accompanying circos file to create a plot where the colour of each gene depends on the table of the wiki page it was from.
 Each table contains data about genes that code for different things (proteins, rRNAs, tRNAs).
 I would like to use a [legend](http://circos.ca/documentation/tutorials/2d_tracks/heat_maps/) but it turns out circos doesn't yet use legends.

+### 2019-08-06
+Rewrote the generate_mtDNA_genome.py program so that it works by reordering the original genome.
+Wrote a function to do this then realised there was already a [shuffle function](https://smallbusiness.chron.com/randomize-list-python-26724.html) in the [random](https://docs.python.org/3/library/random.html) module, so I changed the code to use that instead.
+I also changed the plot_mtDNA.py program so that it plots all of the graphs and you don't have to manually keep on changing the paths.